ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 1. Zonal Admin provides the mandatory information (Machine ID, Machine Name, and Zon ID).
 1. The system validates the provided data and privileges of zonal Admin.
 On successful validation, the system allows Zonal Admin to update the required details.
 For example, if a Machine has been moved to a new zone or accidentally assigned to a wrong zone.
 1. When the machine related information is updated, the system captures the date, date & time, Zonal Admin details who has updated the machine.
-1. If the Zonal Admin select the Delete flag, the information is updated when the registration center is updated.
+1. If the Zonal Admin selects the Delete flag, the information is updated when the registration center is updated.
 For more details, please refer to https://github.com/mosip/mosip/wiki/FRS-Admin-Services#25-list-of-machines---createreadupdatedelete-